j-entra/quartz/content/WebGL.md

 > Great copy, easy to read and understand.
 Good multimedia approach as well.
 The navigation was unintuitive, but overall I enjoyed it for it's simplicity and purpose.

 https://turbulent.ca/life/
-> The copy is unclear, but I like their [[Three C's of Craftery]].
+> The copy is unclear, but I like their [3c-craftery](3c-craftery.md).
 It's incredible how much good soundscape makes a difference in the experience.

 https://shutdown.gallery/ | [[Art]]
 > The idea of a virtual art gallery is appealing to me.
 I can browse art with more clarity, even if I'm not fully immersed in it.
 I should explore more virtual art exhibits.
 It'll allow me to take notes and remember the concepts and meanings behind paintings more.
-> The copy talks about growth and how the pandemic halted it because it blocked or "shut us down". [[Limitation is a catalyst for creativity]].
+> The copy talks about growth and how the pandemic halted it because it blocked or "shut us down". [freedom-of-constraints](freedom-of-constraints.md).
-- [ ] Explore [[Patrik Huebner]]'s work. #todo
+- [ ] Explore [[patrik-huebner]]'s work. #todo

 https://www.merci-michel.com/ | #studio
 > They call themselves a digital production house.